 - 6.8 Front roof extensions are generally considered unacceptable and will only be considered if the property is within a terrace which has been significantly impaired by front roof extensions. - 6.9 The design of any rear roof extension should be sympathetic to the character of the conservation area.
 Where they are visible from the street, including long views, then particular attention will need to be paid to their appearance.
 In some cases, high visibility of the rear roof of properties may prohibit a roof extension where it would have a detrimental affect on the character of the conservation area. - 6.10 Where traditional materials remain in place repairs or alterations to roofs and dormer windows should use matching traditional materials, i.e. slate, lead and timber.
-The reinstatement of traditional materials to roofs is encouraged whenever the opportunity arises. - 6.11 Existing rooflines should not be disturbed.
-Original features such as decorative ridge roof tiles, finials, cast iron gutters and down pipes, original roofing materials and their pattern should all be retained. - 6.12 Consent should not be granted for demolition of original chimney stacks which are visible from the street or public spaces.
-Original chimney pots should not be removed.

-6.13 Modern additions such as satellite dishes, T. V. aerials, rooflights and vents should be as inconspicuous as possible.
+The reinstatement of traditional materials to roofs is encouraged whenever the opportunity arises. - 6.11 Original features such as decorative ridge roof tiles, finials, cast iron gutters and down pipes, original roofing materials and their pattern should all be retained. - 6.12 Chimney stacks which are visible from the street or public spaces should be kept.
+Original chimney pots should not be removed. - 6.13 Modern additions such as satellite dishes, T. V. aerials, rooflights and vents should be as inconspicuous as possible.
 Enclosed water tanks on roofs should be avoided.